-- a.
-For the Generation segment, this includes the cost of EU-ETS allowances and CPF related taxes. - b.
-For the Supply segment the costs directly attributable to it were Electricity Market Reform (EMR), Feed-in Tariffs (FIT), ROCs, the Energy Companies Obligation (ECO) and Assistance for Areas with High Electricity Distribution Costs (AAHEDC).
+The costs directly attributable were Electricity Market Reform (EMR), Feed-in Tariffs (FIT), ROCs, the Energy Companies Obligation (ECO) and Assistance for Areas with High Electricity Distribution Costs (AAHEDC).
 EMR, FIT, ROCs and AAHEDC are included as recorded in the company's books of account and supporting documents for domestic and non-domestic supply.
-ECO costs are as recorded in the company's books of account and supporting documents for the domestic supply customer group further split to allocate into electricity and gas using the number of customer accounts.
-Using an allocation based on the number of customer accounts provides a consistent approach for allocating such costs across all customer accounts. - c.
-Certain environmental and social industry costs have also been mutualised during 2019 and the impact of these charges has been included in this category.
+ECO costs are as recorded in the company's books of account and supporting documents for the domestic supply customer group - further split to allocate into electricity and gas using the number of customer accounts.
+Using an allocation based on the number of customer accounts provides a consistent approach for allocating such costs across all customer accounts.

+Certain environmental and social industry costs have also been mutualised during 2020 and the impact of these charges has been included in this category.